News

 While it offers the safety net of predictable costs and broad coverage, the premiums, out-of-pocket costs, and uncertainty of what exactly is covered (and what isn’t) are tough to overlook.

 That’s where HSAs and FSAs come in, offering a more self-directed approach.
-They allow you to set aside pre-tax dollars to cover qualified medical expenses, including dental care.
+They allow you to set aside pre-tax dollars to cover qualified medical expenses that aren’t commonly covered, like hearing aids or new therapies like weight loss medications.

 How does an HSA or FSA work?